minmocatfood/nextdns-custom/README.md

 [forked from danielmeint]

 A community-driven CLI tool for managing NextDNS profiles declaratively.
-This fork aims to extend the functionality of the repo to work for large DNS blocklists.
+This fork aims to extend the functionality of the repo to work for large DNS blocklists by breaking large blocklists into chunks with timed breaks to avoid rate limiting

 **Disclaimer**: This is an unofficial tool, not affiliated with NextDNS.
 Built by a user, for users.

 > **Note**: While `nextdnsctl` handles API rate limiting and retries, it is **not recommended for importing very large. blocklists**.
-This fork is experimental
+This fork is experimental.
 > use the `denylist` feature for specific overrides or fine-tuning.

 ## Features